Kim Carnes: Since 1998: Further songwriting success and Chasin' Wild Trains

-In October 2012, American label Culture Factory reissued Carnes' Mistaken Identity, Voyeur and Cafe Racers albums.
+In October 2012, American label Culture Factory reissued Carnes's Mistaken Identity, Voyeur and Cafe Racers albums.
 Light House and Barking at Airplanes followed in August 2013.
 In 2013, Carnes featured in an episode of the LMN series The Haunting of....

 In May 2015, Carnes was interviewed by singer-songwriter Peter Cooper at the Country Music Hall of Fame and Museum in Nashville.
 In the same year, Carnes co-wrote and performed backing vocals on two tracks from Dana Cooper's album Building a Human Being.
 She also recorded a cover of "Under My Thumb" by The Rolling Stones for 80s Re:Covered, a conceptual compilation album featuring songs from the 70s recorded with the production style of the 80s.
 In the following year, Carnes was featured on "To Be with You Again" from Frankie Miller's duets album, Double Take.

 In 2021, Carnes performed at the Rheneypalooza Jam, an online concert and auction to raise funds for St. Jude Children's Research Hospital in Memphis.

+The majority of Carnes's recorded output will be featured in a forthcoming 10-CD boxed set, titled Universal Songs: The A&M, EMI America & MCA Years, set for release on October 23, 2026.
+Each disc, featuring full studio albums recorded from 1975 to 1988, will also include previously unissued bonus tracks.

+In 2026, Carnes relocated back to her hometown of Los Angeles, Ca.

 Artistry

 Musical and vocal style

-Carnes' voice has been described as "distinctively raspy" and "throaty", leading to comparisons to the voices of Rod Stewart and Bonnie Tyler.
+Carnes's voice has been described as "distinctively raspy" and "throaty", leading to comparisons to the voices of Rod Stewart and Bonnie Tyler.
 In 1993, Keith Tuber of Orange Coast magazine referred to Carnes as "The Queen of Rasp 'n' Roll" in one of his articles.

 Personal life

-Carnes resides in Nashville with husband Dave Ellingson (since 1967).
+Carnes has been married to husband Dave Ellingson since November 1967.
+In 2026, the couple moved back to California from their Nashville residence, where they had lived since 1994.
 They have two sons, Collin and Ry.

-Ry, who is named after musician Ry Cooder, accompanies her vocally on the song "Rough Edges" from her album Barking at Airplanes.
-Collin is featured on this album at the beginning of the song "Crazy in the Night".
+Ry is named after musician Ry Cooder.
+Collin is featured on the album “Barking at Airplanes” at the beginning of the song "Crazy in the Night".
 Collin co-wrote, with his mother, the songs "Divided Hearts", "Gypsy Honeymoon", "Don't Cry Now", and "River of Memories".

 Awards

 Grammy Awards

 The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.
-Often considered the highest music honour, the awards were established in 1958.
+Often considered the highest music honor, the awards were established in 1958.
 Carnes has won two awards, from eight nominations.